Spring Semester in the U.S. Southwest

 Interdisciplinary course designed to fulfill social science, education, outdoor leadership, psychology, or environmental studies requirements – 3 credits

-Explores the learning community model and its influence on one’s personal well-being, community, and culture.
-Students learn group development theory and practice facilitation, decision making, cooperative communication, and conflict resolution skills.
+This course explores the learning community model and how it supports deep learning, personal development, and cultural change.
+Students learn group development theory and practice facilitation, decision-making, cooperative communication, and conflict resolution skills.
 They become skilled in outdoor community living and learning.
 Trust, including the honoring of our commitments to one another, emerges as a foundation of our efforts.
-Students develop experiential and intellectual foundations necessary to establish learning communities in other settings.
+Students gain the experience and knowledge necessary to establish healthy communities in other settings.

 Culture and the Environment

 Interdisciplinary course designed to fulfill social science, anthropology, sociology, human ecology, or environmental studies requirements – 3 credits

 Cultures shape the ways humans interact with the land, and historically, they have been closely adapted to their local environment.
 Students investigate the ways that culture can support a sustainable society by exploring dominant US culture, regional subcultures, and local indigenous cultures, both historical and current.
 We look especially at the implied environmental ethics of cultural practices and beliefs.
 Students consider approaches to changing our culture to promote sustainability and whether their own unexamined beliefs and actions are in line with their environmental values.